open-telemetry/opentelemetry-erlang/apps/opentelemetry/README.md

   otlp_endpoint: "http://localhost:4318"
 ```

-To disable opentelemetry, the `traces_exporter` can be set to the atom `none`.
+If your exporting pipeline is not ready, you may disable trace exporting to prevent memory overflows.
-This will drop spans as they are collected to ensure memory does not overflow.
+This can be done by setting `traces_exporter`'s value to the atom `none`.

 ```erlang
 [